marcikque/Audiocom/README.md

 Start off by analyzing two sounds: *MobileComp1* and *MobileComp2*.

 **Task**: answer the following questions:
  * Which sound file is more suited to carry the data?
 Why?
-Provide the visualizations and discuss them (time/frequency/spectogram)
+Provide the visualizations and discuss them (time/frequency/spectrogram)
  * Which frequencies should be used to encode the data?

-*Note*: the plotting of the spectogram may take some time.
+*Note*: the plotting of the spectrogram may take some time.
 If needed, you can reduce the `FFT_win_size` parameter, although this may impact the quality of the output.
 </details>

 # Step 3: Embed the message